Seven questions for the Seahawks to answer in their final preseason game against the Raiders

-RENTON — The 90 players who currently comprise the Seahawks roster get one last chance on Thursday to “fill out their resume,’’ as coach Pete Carroll put it this week.
+RENTON — The 90 players who currently comprise the Seahawks roster get one last chance Thursday to “fill out their resume,” as coach Pete Carroll put it this week.

 Most of them, anyway.